 Get to know yourself.
 Get to love yourself.
 Give yourself permission to shine.
 And your purpose will reveal itself.

 Janet works with women who struggle with putting everyone else first, settling, playing small, and not following their dreams.
-She helps them move beyond the negative voices in their head so they can step into their power, unmask their brilliance, and see possibilities that they have been blind to.
+She helps them move beyond the negative voices in their head so they can unleash their purpose, unmask their brilliance, and uncover possibilities that they have been blind to.